ObjectsCountries/FOSS-Fight/CONTRIBUTING.md

 7. Proximity Guard Boxes
 8. Hitboxes

-A value of 1 means to copy from the other frame, and 0 means to define it explicitly.
+A value of 1 means to copy this information, and 0 means to define it explicitly.
 The definitions are implicitly ordered.

 The first two bytes afterward represent the animation type to copy from, and the next two bytes are the frame index (starting from 0).

-If a box's coordinates are `FF FF` and it is not part of a copied frame, that means that it covers the entire asset as one whole rectangle.
+If a box's coordinates are `FF FF`, that means that it covers the entire asset as one whole rectangle.

 ### Example